-When it comes to shipping, Shopify offers a wide range of features like printable labels, integration with loads of apps to improve the process.
+When it comes to shipping, Shopify offers a wide range of features like printable labels, and integration with loads of apps to improve the process.

 An important aspect where Shopify clearly wins over Weebly is analytics.
 It offers reports to help you track your store’s transactions, measure your online store speed, and get insight into your visitors.

 Additionally, you can also get detailed reports about your online store’s inventory, customer behavior, marketing, sales, acquisition, retail sales, and profit.

 Now, Weebly focuses on the essential eCommerce features that aim to help small businesses get online smoothly and quickly.
 So it is not as comprehensive as Shopify when it comes to eCommerce tools, but Weebly still works great for a lot of businesses.
 Why?

 Firstly, Weebly offers integrated email marketing to boost engagement and convert prospects into customers.

 Secondly, you get a mobile-ready website that allows customers to purchase from your store while they’re on the go.
 Plus, it offers you the ability to create dedicated product pages for each item in your store and use filtered product search tools.

 Thirdly, it provides eCommerce features like inventory tracking, tax calculator, and coupon builder.